User experience on trial ...

 In short, UX or. the user experience is the path a user takes when they come to your site.
-User experience is measured by how quickly a user finds their way from point A to point B. The factors are speed, understanding, navigation, and additional information.
+The user experience is measured by how quickly the user finds his way from point A to point B. The factors are speed, understanding, navigation and additional information.

-UX, however, is only part of a broader process of designing and building a website, store, or application.
+UX is only part of a broader process of designing and building a website, store or application.

 UX is part of the process of designing and building a website.
-When we talk about the user experience, we have in mind how the user feels on the page, which is not necessarily true.
+When we talk about the user experience, we have in mind the idea of how the user feels on our site.
+Which is not necessarily true.
 UX designers take care of the flow of information and create a user path from point A (page entry) to point B (conversion).

-This includes planning the layout of elements on the page, buttons, images, sidebars, navigation, and the content itself.
-But ONLY the layout.
-Everything that is in line with the look (colors, fonts, sizes, etc.) is the work of the UI designer or. user interface designer.
+This applies ONLY to the layout.
+Everything that is in line with the appearance (colors, fonts, sizes, etc.) is the work of the UI designer or. user interface designer.

-An example of a good user experience is when a user comes to a page and easily navigates through content without having to search under a page or buy a button.
-The site guides him through the entire purchase or ordering process and always knows where it is located.
+An example of a good user experience is when a user comes to a page and easily navigates through content without searching under a page or a buy button.
+The site guides you through the entire process of buying or ordering and always knows where it is.

-A well-optimized page will always offer the user additional information or take him to the next page where he can read more.
-He always has the option of contracting, purchasing, subscribing or simply sharing with his friends.
+Good optimized page will always offer the user additional information or take him to the next page where he can read more.
+He always has the option of contacting, buying, subscribing, or simply sharing with his friends.

 The elements are always where the user expects or needs them.
-When it breaks in the process, there is always a way back or a quick help button.
+When the process breaks down, there is always a way back or a quick help button.

-Page does not exist?
-The user is offered similar content that may be of interest to him.
+How to proceed when opening: The page does not exist?
+The user has similar content that may be of interest to him.

 Just moving a button or easier navigation can bring huge results to a company.

-Optimization is done through site testing and implementation of already known practices.
-Many times we come across oversaturated texts, poor navigation menus, dead ends, or delicious 404 pages without content.
+Optimization occurs through site testing and implementation of already known practices.
+We often come across oversaturated texts; poor navigation menus; dead ends or delicious 404 pages, no content.

-The user experience is planned based on research, understanding and testing.
-The main phases are:
+The user experience is planned based on research, understanding and testing of websites / stores.

-In the first step of any UX project, it is important to set goals for which the company brings the most value.
-These can be specific purchases, subscriptions, or subscribing to e-mail newsletters.
-It makes sense that the goals are in line with the goals of the company or. its strategy.
+In the first step of any UX project, it is important to set goals that bring the company the most value.
+These can be specific purchases, subscriptions or subscribing to e-mail news.
+It makes sense to plan in accordance with the goals of the company or. its strategy.

-In the research phase, we will identify the guidelines and trends of the industry, define user profiles (create a person who represents the selected target group) and identify their needs, desires, and expectations.
+In the research phase, we will identify industry guidelines and trends.
+We will define user profiles (here we create a personality or persona that represents the selected target group) and identify their needs, desires and expectations.

-We want to figure out how to position ourselves online compared to the competition so that you stand out and be different.
+We want to figure out how to rank online, compared to the competition, so that you stand out and be different.
 It also makes sense to browse pages from abroad.

 Many times we will get a good insight into the current trends used in your industry and ideas on how to present yourself even better.